 But this isn’t the first time that Samsung has launched a flagship-tier phone at a reasonable price.
 The Samsung Galaxy S20 FE from last year was hailed as the Galaxy S20 most users should buy, thanks in part to its lower price, yet still incredible camera and beautiful display.
 And it shares many features on offer by the new Galaxy S21.

-Given the fact that, you might be wondering which phone you should buy.
+Given the fact that the Galaxy S20 FE is still available, you might be wondering which phone you should buy.
 I’ve used both phones — and I think that if you really want value for the money, then the Galaxy S20 FE is still the way to go.
 Here’s why.

 There are a number of things about the Galaxy S20 FE that are only slightly worse than what’s on offer by the Galaxy S21.
 But there are also a number of things that are pretty much the same — and arguably, they’re some of the things that make the Galaxy S21 a great buy.

 Chief among those is the display.
 Both the Galaxy S20 FE and the Galaxy S21 have a beautiful 120Hz display.
 This high refresh rate makes animations smooth, and helps the software feel fluid and responsive.
 They both have a slightly lower resolution compared to their more expensive siblings, at 1,080p, but you won’t really notice a difference.
 The display is easily a selling point for both of these phones.

 The overall processing power and performance is obviously better on the Galaxy S21 — but it’s not that much better.
 The Galaxy S21 features the Qualcomm Snapdragon 888 processor, which is Qualcomm’s latest and greatest.
 The Galaxy S20 FE, on the other hand, offers the last-generation Snapdragon 865.